anvetsu/reo/docs/recip.md

 ```

 Also note that a lazy sequence cannot be directly indexed, it must be converted to a
-normal list (internally known as a `vector`) before it could be directly indexed.
+vector before it could be directly indexed.

 ```rust
 ? til(1 10)(3)